FITNESS FOR SURFING

 TIME TO RESEARCH

 It is a minefield.
 There is so much information out there, it is often hard to decided how to proceed.
 Advice and programs are often confusing, sometimes contradictory and sometimes seem way outside of what is possible for you.

 Be sure to cross reference what you find and intend to try, with other sources of information.
 Ask experienced friends, look at lots of different websites and by far the best ask an expert!
 After some extensive research you will probably find a common theme.

 Asking an expert or even better, employing the skills of an expert can be worth it's weight in gold.
 Booking into gym classes, focusing on what you need, getting a personal trainer or signing up to an online program, like the incredible Adrenaline Athlete will start you on the right foot.
-People who specialise in training programs are incredible, many have spent years perfecting their trade and can ensure you get the biggest benefits, from any training you do.
+People who specialise in training programs have a high level of knowledge, and many have spent years perfecting their trade, to ensure you get the biggest benefits, from any training you do.

 SOME HELP WITH RESEARCH

 Once you have decided on a realistic training plan, it's time to schedule it into your normal routine.
 Spend some real time writing a plan at the start of every week.
 'Sort your s**t out Sunday' is a good ethos.
 Your plan should be dynamic and able to change.

 Life is hectic for most of us, and we all have commitments, work, school, family, housework, school/uni work, the list goes on and on....
 Sometimes it feels like there are not enough hours in the day.
 But, and there is a big but, how much of your day do you spend watching TV, scolling a phone screen etc?

 Set yourself a challenge!
 Record the times when you are doing nothing, you may be suprised at how much time you actually have spare.
 How long do you watch TV for in an evening?
 Exercise is a way better way to wind down after a long day, positive for your body and mind.